 Most people use at least two personal devices on a regular basis, not to mention office equipment like printers, scanners and monitors.
 When you’re remodeling your home in the D.C.
 Metro area to add a home office or study space, make sure you install enough electrical outlets for whomever is using the room to charge their devices.
 This problem is especially common in older homes that weren’t designed with the demands of modern technology in mind and often lack adequate power connections.

 If you have limited floor space for setting up your home office, figure out instead how to help your walls reach their maximum potential.
 A few options include floor-to-ceiling built-in cabinets, open shelving, and items like a corkboard, magnetic board or pegboard.
 Another idea is to apply a nice coat of chalkboard paint to one of the walls and create the perfect spot for making notes or tracking your schedule.
 Your children may enjoy having a spot to exercise their creativity.

 Families evolve, creating the need for a new or different type of residential space.
-If your family members are spending more time at home doing work or school this year, it may be time to consider a permanent office and/or classroom.
+If your family members are spending more time at home, it may be time to consider a permanent office and/or study area.
 Our team at Denny + Gardner can help you remodel an existing space or even design a home addition to use for this purpose.
 We understand that each household has unique goals and requirements, and with our comprehensive design-build process, we can ensure your project is customized to meet your specific lifestyle needs.